Gulf Hagas Facts

 Gulf Hagas Physical Description

-The stunning Gulf Hagas quickly earns the appreciation of those fortunate enough to visit its location.
+The stunning Gulf Hagas quickly earns the appreciation of those individuals fortunate enough to visit its remote setting.
 That holds true due to numerous attributes, of course.
 Though it’s by no means the largest such feature on earth, it nonetheless boasts some respectable dimensions.

 The beautiful gorge possesses a total length measuring approximately 3 mi (4.8 km).
-Much of that, though, holds a twisting, winding nature.
-While its walls naturally vary in height across its length, these reach a maximum height of 130 ft (40 m) in some locations.
+Much of that length, though, holds a strongly twisting, winding nature.
+While its walls naturally vary greatly in height across its length, these features reach a maximum height of 130 ft (40 m) in some locations.

-A branch of the Pleasant River also flows through its length.
-Between it sheer vertical walls, the course of the river flows over a highly rocky bed.
+A branch of the charmingly-named Pleasant River also flows through its length.
+Between it sheer vertical walls, the course of the river flows over an extraordinarily rocky bed.
 Numerous regions of rapids also appear along its length.
 Numerous small but lovely waterfalls also dot its course.

-Along its length, though, the river also drops relatively significantly.
-More precisely, its elevation drops a total of 370 ft (110 m).
-Due to this comparatively steep decline, the flow becomes quite strong in some regions, creating the powerful rapids for which its known.
+Along its expanse, though, the gorgeous flow also drops relatively significantly.
+More precisely, its total elevation drops a total of 370 ft (110 m).
+Due to this comparatively steep decline, the flow becomes quite strong in some regions, creating the powerful rapids for which its often known.

-The width of the remarkable Gulf Hagas also, quite naturally, varies along its entire length.
-This variation becomes extreme in some places.
+Not to be outdone, the width of the remarkable Gulf Hagas also, quite naturally, varies along its entire stretch.
+This variation becomes notably extreme in some places.
 In some sections, it attains a width of as much as 150 ft (45.7 m).
 In others, however, it narrows to as little as 26 ft (7.9 m).

 Gulf Hagas Location, Formation, and Ecology

-The astonishing beauty of Gulf Hagas formed in a region of the globe already well known for its abundance of geological marvels.
-That’s because this visually tantalizing work of Nature formed on the region that now constitutes the continent of North America.
+The astonishing beauty of Gulf Hagas formed in a region of the globe already very well known for its marked abundance of various geological marvels.
+That’s because this visually tantalizing creation of Nature formed within the greater region that now constitutes the continent of North America.

-More precisely, though, the gorge formed in the region that now comprises the state of Maine, in the United States.
-There, it further, and purely by coincidence, lies in the approximate middle of the state.
-It also lies about 90 mi (140 km) from the city of Bangor.
+More precisely, though, the breathtaking gorge formed in the region that now comprises the lovely state of Maine, in the United States.
+There, the marvel of geology purely by chance lies in the approximate middle of the state.
+It’s also situated about 90 mi (140 km) from the city of Bangor.

-The section of the Appalachian Trail this wonder lies in also happens to bear the name of the Hundred-Mile Wilderness.
-It formed 400 million years ago.
+The section of the Appalachian Trail in which this wonder lies also happens to bear the alternate name of the Hundred-Mile Wilderness.
+That formed 400 million years ago.
 That occurred due to the convergence of tectonic plates.
-It’s part of what geologits call the Carrabassett formation.
+It’s part of what geologists call the Carrabassett formation.

-Mud deposits slowly crystallized into the mineral slate.
+At that time, vast mud deposits slowly crystallized into the mineral slate.
 This now comprises the majority of the bedrock in its region.
-This mineral created angular edges when fractured, but wind erosion later smoothed these out.
+That mineral created sharp, angular edges when fractured, but wind erosion later smoothed these out.
 This further shows in the nature of the canyon walls.

-Flora and fauna both abound within the confines of Gulf Hagas.
-In fact, its course wends its way through one of the last remaining virgin old growth forests in the region.
-Enormous eastern white pines line its course, some reaching as much as 150 ft (46 m) in height.
+Flora and fauna both abound within the stunning confines of Gulf Hagas.
+In fact, its course wends its way through one of the last remaining virgin old growth forests in the entire region.
+Enormous eastern white pines line its banks in numbers, some reaching as much as 150 ft (46 m) in height.

-Many animal and insect species makes their homes within these forests, among the accompanying spruce and fir trees.
-Along with the usual small animals native to the region, such as the snowshoe hare, larger mammals such as various deer and elk also call it home.
+Many animal and insect species also currently make their homes within these forests, among the accompanying spruce and fir trees.
+Along with the usual small animals native to the region, such as the snowshoe hare, larger mammals, including various deer and elk, also call the area home.

 Features Sharing Its Region